antronerds/r2-tutorials/docs/One_Gene_View.md

    clear relationship between the expression levels and the tracks for “MYCN amplification” and “INSS-stage“.
 The display of these tracks underneath the image gives a quick glance at some of the clinical parameters, defined for the dataset.
-It is also possible to define your own custom-made tracks, or disable/adapt the settings for default tracks (further explained in the chapter “Adapting R2 to your needs“).
+Clicking the triangle at  **View additional detail** provides functional information for the reporters and the genome location if available.
+It is also possible to define your own custom-made tracks, or disable/adapt the settings for default tracks (further explained in the chapter “Adapting R2 to your needs“)

 3. Sometimes you get more insight by reviewing the expression levels with other transformations.
 In order to change the transformation, scroll down to the "Adjustable settings" panel underneath the graph and tracks.
 In the pulldown menu of the ‘Transformation’ setting (top red arrow in Figure 4), choose “none”